Problem Set 4 - Writing GIS Scripts

 • Zip the entire ENV859_PS4 folder and rename the Zip folder from ENV859_PS4.zip to PS4_<netID>.zip replacing <netID> with your Duke NetID.

-• Submit to Sakai’s assignment section.
+• Submit to Canvas’ Assignment section.